 I always wanted to visit Prague, I knew in advance that it was a fascinating city, and it did not disappoint me.
-It has a special vibe, medieval and ancient.
+It has a special, medieval and ancient vibe.
 The architecture is impressive.
-You can breathe art and culture into every corner.
-Today I want to share some Prague curiosities, vintage moments, my corners and favorite things about my visit.
+You can breathe art and culture in every corner.
+Today I want to share some Prague curiosities, vintage moments, my favorite things and corners about my visit.

 1. Ancient architecture

 At first glance, you can see the ornate buildings, the beauty of their decorations and their colors.
 The buildings in Prague have a variety of styles, Gothic, Baroque, Rococo, and even modern buildings have that vintage touch that characterizes Prague.
 At each step, you have the feeling that you are in a city with a lot of history and ancient taste. the lamps, the shops’ doors, the signs, the painting, everything contributes to that feeling.